 Tees Valley Wildlife Trust (TVWT) is one of four partners delivering the Our Bright Future ‘One Planet Pioneers’ project.
 Our Bright Future has over 30 organisations who are using £33 million funding from the National Lottery through the Big Lottery Fund to help young people step up and create what is rightfully theirs: a healthy planet, a thriving economy and a brighter future.

-The other three project partners are Middlesbrough Environment City, Actes Trust and Teeside University.
+The other three project partners are Middlesbrough Environment City, Actes Trust and Teesside University.
 The main aim is to improve the life chances of young people by broadening and enhancing their skills and experience in environmental sustainability initiatives.

 Becky Stanley ‘Community Wildlife Officer’ for TVWT will be delivering conservation activities to young people from Middlesbrough aged 14-21 who are keen to develop their skills and knowledge in environmental management.
 There are several options available depending on how involved young people want to be:

 Fun, taster sessions at Maze Park Nature Reserve (see the OPP events page for details) – located next to the Tees Barrage.
 Taster sessions will run from 10am – 2pm on different dates throughout the year and can involve trying out outdoor discovery activities such as carrying out a field survey for wildlife, practicing bushcraft skills or managing woodland and wildflower grassland.
 Along with fun indoor sessions during cold weather to include ice skating, trampolining and mini golf.